On the modularity of 3-regular random graphs and random graphs with given degree sequences: Introduction

-\textbf{Overview of the proofs.} In the proof of Theorem~\ref{LB3reg} we choose a vertex $v$ uniformly at random and start exploring its connected component $C(v)$ one edge at a time in a certain order until $\varepsilon n$ vertices have been processed.
+\textbf{Overview of the proofs.} In the proof of Theorem~\ref{LB3reg} we choose an arbitrary vertex $v$ and start exploring its connected component $C$ one half-edge at a time chosen arbitrarily among the ones incident to $C$ until $\varepsilon n$ vertices have been processed.
 Call the explored set of vertices $C_0(\varepsilon)$.
-Then, explore one by one the open half-edges sticking out of $C_0(\varepsilon)$ to grow it little by little.
-Then, we start adding short paths to $C_0(\varepsilon)$ containing exactly two explored vertices - the first and the last vertex of each path (see Figure~\ref{3-chain}).
+Then, start exploring one by one open half-edges sticking out of a processed vertex to grow little by little the set of processed vertices themselves, but without directly sending them in $C_0(\varepsilon)$ anymore.
+Throughout this process we add short paths to $C_0(\varepsilon)$ containing exactly two vertices in $C_0(\varepsilon)$ - the first and the last vertex of each path (see Figure~\ref{3-chain}).
 In this way one increases the modularity of $C_0(\varepsilon)$ at each step.
 By analysis of the first few steps of this procedure via the differential equation method and consequent optimization over $\varepsilon$, we deduce Theorem~\ref{LB3reg}.

 In the proof of Theorem~\ref{UB3reg}, we first observe that for the modularity of $G_3(n)$ to be at least the given upper bound, there must be a part $A_i$ in the optimal partition with

 We first rule out the possibility that the order of $A_i$ is smaller than $\varepsilon_0 n$ for some $\varepsilon_0 > 0$.
 The remainder of the proof is essentially an application of the first moment method.